kwur/new-kwur-site/_posts/2008-07-08-subversive-cinema-r-i-p-bruce-conner-1933-2008.md

       </p>

       <p>
-        See this <a href="http://www.kwur.com/blog/2008/01/subversive-cinema-devos-mongoloid-film.html">post</a> from January about Conner&#8217;s music video for Devo&#8217;s Mongoloid
+        See this <a href="http://www.kwur.com/blog/2008/01/subversive-cinema-devos-mongoloid-film.html">post</a> from January about Conner’s music video for Devo’s Mongoloid
       </p>

       <p>